eunomia-bpf/GPTtrace/README.md

 The generated eBPF program will be stored in the generate.bpf.c file, and you can compile this program using the clang or ecc tools.

-For detail documents and tutorials about how we train ChatGPT to write eBPF programs, please refer to:  [`bpf-developer-tutorial`](https://github.com/eunomia-bpf/bpf-developer-tutorial) （a libbpf tool tutorial to teach ChatGPT to write eBPF programs).
+For detail documents and tutorials about how to write eBPF programs, please refer to:  [`bpf-developer-tutorial`](https://github.com/eunomia-bpf/bpf-developer-tutorial) (a libbpf tool tutorial to teach ChatGPT to write eBPF programs)

-### Specify the command line tool to complete the tracking task
+### Choose the right command line tool to complete the tracking task

 ```console
 $ python3 gpttrace -c memleak-bpfcc "Trace allocations and display each individual allocator function call"